Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ### Step 2 - Advanced workspace configuration and first run

-When you've created your initial workspace you're then given two options
+When you've created your initial workspace you're then given two options, to configure your workspace variables for the config file or to queue a plan to start the deployment

 For an example we've left the variable hostname in our config file just to explain the process of adding variables into our workspace.

-In order to add the variable either select the button "Configure Variables" or the Varaibles tab from the workspace screen.
+In order to add the variable either select the button "Configure Variables" or the "Variables" tab from the workspace screen.
 Add a variable "hostname" with your value, in our case "http://198.18.133.200" to point towards our APIC controller.
 Save the variable you've created.

 [](images/tfc-variables.gif)

 ### Approach 2 - Terraform Cloud (local mode)